daz7474/Netmatters-HTML-Assignment/README.md

 ### Setup

-Follow these steps to set up the project locally and view it:
+Follow these steps to set up the project locally:

 1. **Clone the Repository:**